In My Lifetime (song)

 "In My Lifetime" is the debut single by American rapper Jay-Z. It is produced by Ski and contains samples from "Oh Baby" by Aretha Franklin and two Soul II Soul songs: "Back to Life (However Do You Want Me)" and "Get a Life".
 The original white label version of the single was sold by Jay-Z and his friend Damon Dash out of Dash's car in 1995.
+On July 26 2026, "In My Lifetime" was released to all streaming platforms as part of a schedule of old single releases for the 30th anniversary of his debut album, Reasonable Doubt.

 It was originally released as an indie label release by Roc-A-Fella Records in 1994, then later re-released on Payday Records in 1995.
 However, Jay-Z had royalty conflicts with the label and soon decided to grow Roc-A-Fella Records.
 The single features a remix by Big Jaz and the B-side, "Can't Get Wid That" produced by Clark Kent.
 The song is not featured on either of Jay-Z's first two albums, but the Big Jaz remix is featured on the Streets Is Watching soundtrack.